fenago/ai-techniquest-practice/Instructions/Exercises/06-video-indexer.md

 A large proportion of the data created and consumed today is in the format of video. **Azure AI Video Indexer** is an AI-powered service that you can use to index videos and extract insights from them.

-> **Note**: From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
+> **Note**: From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted limited access.
 Without getting limited access approval, recognizing people and celebrities with Video Analyzer for this lab is not available.
-For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

 ## Clone the repository for this course

 If you have recently cloned **mslearn-ai-vision** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.

 1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-vision` repository to a local folder (it doesn't matter which folder).
+2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/fenago/ai-techniquest-practice` repository to a local folder (it doesn't matter which folder).
 3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo.
+4. Wait while additional files are installed.

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.